open-gamma-ray-astro/gamma-astro-data-formats/source/results/binned_likelihoods/index.rst

 * ``NORM_ERRN`` -- ndim: 1, unit: None, optional
     * Dimension: nebins
     * Negative error on the source normalization in units of the reference model amplitude.
-* ``NORM_UL95`` -- ndim: 1, unit: None, optional
+* ``NORM_UL`` -- ndim: 1, unit: None, optional
     * Dimension: nebins
-    * 95% C.L. upper limit on the source normalization in units of the reference model amplitude.
+    * Upper limit on the source normalization in units of the reference model amplitude.
 * ``NORM_SCAN`` -- ndim: 2, unit: None
     * Dimension: nebins x nnorms
     * Normalization scan values in each energy bin in units of the